 The Tiger most likely to profit because of his sprinter’s speed is outfielder-first baseman Matt Vierling.
 Vierling has just nine bases stolen in 151 Major League games.
 But with the bags larger and the distance between bases reduced, Vierling, with sprint speed of 29.6 feet per second, will have more chances at both infield base hits and stolen bases.

-At Caesars Sportsbook Michigan, the Tigers are +2500 to win the American League East.
+At Caesars Sportsbook Michigan, the Tigers are +2500 to win the American League Central.

 Defensive Shifting Limited